 Marrero, 65, was convicted in 1996 for the stabbing death of Pernell Kimplin, a Greenfield resident.
-He had always maintained his innocence, arguing that travel records showed he had boarded a flight to the Dominican Republic the morning of the crime.
-But it was not until BCIP, under the leadership of director and professor Sharon Beckman, and the Committee for Public Counsel Services Innocence Program (CPCS), under director of forensic services Ira Grant, launched a joint investigation in 2015 that the evidentiary foundation for overturning his conviction began to take shape.
+He had always maintained his innocence, arguing that travel records showed he had boarded a flight to the Dominican Republic on the morning when prosecutors allege that the crime occurred.
+But it was not until BCIP, under the leadership of director and professor Sharon Beckman, and the Committee for Public Counsel Services Innocence Program (CPCS), directed by Lisa Kavanaugh launched a joint investigation in 2015 that the evidentiary foundation for overturning his conviction began to take shape.

 The revelations helped lead to Marrero’s conviction being vacated in 2024 by the state Supreme Judicial Court, leading to his release on bail while awaiting a retrial.

-Beckman led the clinic’s representation of Marrero alongside staff attorneys Lauren Jacobs ’19 and Charlotte Whitmore.
+Counsel of record in the case were CPCS Forensic Services Director Ira Gant, who is now a Superior Court Judge, and BCIP Staff Attorneys Lauren Jacobs ’19 and Charlotte Whitmore.
 Jacobs, who first began working on the case as a BC Law student during her post-graduate fellowship at CPCS, has now represented him for the better part of a decade.

 At the retrial, Van Dyke, who was one of Marrero’s defense attorneys, told jurors: “People lie, but, fortunately, travel records don’t.”
 The jury agreed.